 You don't have to remove old addresses simply because you no longer live there.
-Some credit card, loan, and employment applications ask for your addresses for the previous two to three years to verify your identity.
+Some credit cards, loans, and employment applications ask for your addresses for the previous two to three years to verify your identity.
 It could raise a red flag if you report living at addresses that don't show on your credit report.

 Should You Update the Credit Bureau With Your New Address?

 You don't have to worry about giving the credit bureaus your current address.
 As long as your creditors and lenders have your correct billing address—and they should, so that you can receive your billing statements—the credit bureau will eventually update your credit report to show your most recent address.